guillaumeblanc/ozz-animation/_documentation/build.md

 target_include_directories(your_target "Your path to ozz include folder")
 {% endhighlight %}

-Without cmake, it's then platform specific.
-In Visual Studio for example, follow [these instructions](https://msdn.microsoft.com/en-us/library/73f9s62w.aspx).
+Without cmake, in Visual Studio for example, follow [these instructions](https://msdn.microsoft.com/en-us/library/73f9s62w.aspx).

 #### Linking with ozz libraries

-Then you'll have to setup the project to link with ozz libraries.

-Linking is build-system specific.
+Then you'll have to setup the project to link with ozz libraries, which is build-system specific.

 With cmake, you'd use target_link_libraries.
 Note that library dependencies aren't automatically deduced in this case.
 {% highlight bash %}
 target_link_libraries(your_target ozz_animation ozz_base)
 {% endhighlight %}

-Without cmake, it's then platform specific.
-In Visual Studio for example, follow [these instructions](https://msdn.microsoft.com/en-us/library/ba1z7822.aspx).
+Without cmake, in Visual Studio for example, follow [these instructions](https://msdn.microsoft.com/en-us/library/ba1z7822.aspx).

 ### 2. Integrating ozz-animation sources to your build process